boltops-tools/terraspace-docs/testing.md

 ## Terraspace Testing

 Terraspace supports testing with real-resources.
+It is strongly recommended to use a separate test account dedicated testing purposes.

 The usual testing process will:

 1. Build a test harness.
 The test harness is a generated terraspace project with the specified modules and stacks.
 2. Runs a `terraspace up` (`terraform apply`) to create real resources.